 - Pour the toasted spices over the freshly steamed dhokla.
 Top with cilantro and serve warm.

-- Though yogurt is traditional in this recipe, milk kefir or buttermilk will also work as well.
+- Though yogurt is traditional in this recipe, feel free to substitute with milk kefir or buttermilk.

-Keywords: gluten free, egg-free, sugar free, flour free, grain free, bread, cake, savoury, chickpea, rice, lentil, breakfast, dinner
+Keywords: vegetarian, egg-free, sugar free, bread, cake, savoury, chickpea, rice, lentil, breakfast, dinner